-We believe art is a gift,
+We believe art is a gift, not a product.

 Pay artists fairly.
 Every performer at our events receives fair compensation.
 One hundred percent of ticket revenue goes to the artists and basic production costs.
 No overhead comes off the top.